fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 25
 ### Food Media
-- Signe Rousseau, _Food Media_, xix-xxxiv [PDF](readings/food-media-preface.pdf); 5-20 [PDF](readings/food-media-intro.pdf).
+- Signe Rousseau, _Food Media_, xix-xxxiv; 5-20.
 - Ray Krishnendu, “Domesticating Cuisine: Food and Aesthetics on American Television,” 50–63.
-[PDF](readings/Domesticating Cuisine.pdf)
 - [The Problems With Food Media That Nobody Wants to Talk About](https://firstwefeast.com/eat/2016/02/problems-with-food-media)